-1. Monitoring the project's Carbon footprint
+1. Monitoring the project carbon footprint

-The fact that the Interreg Euro-MED Programme's focus is on the environment and mitigation of climate change on the Mediterranean, determines the inclusion and implementation of a targeted carbon footprint monitoring activity in all projects' work plans.
-It is fully in line with the Programme's strategy ensuring projects' environmental sustainability.
+The fact that the Interreg Euro-MED Programme focus is on the environment and mitigation of climate change on the Mediterranean, determines the inclusion and implementation of a targeted carbon footprint monitoring activity in all projects work plans.
+It is fully in line with the Programme strategy ensuring projects environmental sustainability.

-As a general rule, projects must first think of reducing carbon footprint from the designing phase of the project (e.g. choosing activities that emit the least).
+As a general rule, projects must first think of reducing carbon footprint from the design phase of the project (e.g. choosing activities that emit the least).

-In addition, projects have to include one activity to calculate their carbon footprint.
-Finally, they are invited to compensate it, when feasible.
+In addition, projects must include one activity to calculate their carbon footprint.
+Finally, they are invited to offset it, when feasible.

-Projects shall use the methodology(ies) and tool(s) proposed by the Programme.
+To this end, projects shall use the methodology and tool proposed by the Programme.

-25 For more details, please refer to the Reporting section of the Programme Manual
+&lt;sup>29 For more details, please refer to the Reporting section of the Programme Manual

-The carbon footprint monitoring methodology and tool have been designed and tested within the Interreg MED 2014-2020 Programme26.
+The carbon footprint monitoring methodology and tool have been designed and tested within the Interreg MED 2014-2020 Programme.
 It provides calculation method for all types of activities.